 Even when housing values are stable or rising, certain types of mortgages have higher probabilities of claims.
-These types include loans with loan-to-value ratios over 95% (or in certain markets that have experienced declining housing values, over 90%), FICO credit scores below 620, limited underwriting, including limited borrower documentation, or total debt-to-income ratios of 38% or higher, as well as loans having combinations of higher risk factors.
+These types include loans with loan-to-value ratios over 95% (or in certain markets that have experienced declining housing values, over 90%).
+FICO credit scores below 620, limited underwriting, including limited borrower documentation, or total debt-to-income ratios of 38% or higher, as well as loans having combinations of higher risk factors.
 As of June 30, 2010, approximately 58% of our primary risk in force consisted of loans with loan-to-value ratios equal to or greater than 95%, 8.9% had FICO credit scores below 620, and 11.9% had limited underwriting, including limited borrower documentation.
 A material portion of these loans were written in 2005 - 2007 or the first quarter of 2008.
 In accordance with industry practice, loans approved by GSEs and other automated underwriting systems under "doc waiver" programs that do not require verification of borrower income are classified by us as "full documentation."
-For additional information about such loans, see footnote (1) to the Additional Information at the end of this press release.
+For additional information about such loans, see Note 12 to our consolidated financial statements.